Xalior/fork-it-fuck-off-public-license/FIFOPL_0.9.md

 # The "Fork Ir or Fuck Off" Public License v0.9

 > _fork off_ (verb) - to take this freely available code, create a new
-> repository under a new name to hold it, and maintain it your forking self
+> repository under a new name to hold it, and maintain it your fucking self

 If you've received source code with this license attached, you are free to build, run, and/or redistribute it.
 You are not, however, free to complain at